Shaun McNally

 Shaun McNally (born December 10, 1957, Derby, Connecticut) is an American activist and former Connecticut state legislator.
-He served in the Connecticut House of Representatives from 1987–1992, representing Norwich and Sprague.
+He served in the Connecticut House of Representatives from 1987 to 1992, representing Norwich and Sprague.

 During his service in the state legislature, McNally served as House Chair the Planning and Development Committee.
 He also served as a member of the Finance, Commerce, Judiciary and Human Services committees.

 Connecticut Public Service Career

-McNally was staff member for former U.S. Representative Sam Gejdenson, from 1981–82, and staff on the Chris Dodd Senate campaign in 1980.
+McNally was staff member for former U.S. Representative Sam Gejdenson, from 1981 to 1982, and staff on the Chris Dodd Senate campaign in 1980.
 In 2004, he ran unsuccessfully for Congress.

-From 1995-2003, he was director of public affairs and chief internet strategist for the Connecticut Business and Industry Association (CBIA), where he was responsible for small business and manufacturing sector public policy agenda development as well as member legislative advocacy.
-From 2008-09, McNally served as executive director of the Connecticut Early Childhood Alliance, a coalition of organizations advocating for high-quality early childhood education.
+From 1995 to 2003, he was director of public affairs and chief internet strategist for the Connecticut Business and Industry Association (CBIA), where he was responsible for small business and manufacturing sector public policy agenda development as well as member legislative advocacy.
+From 2008 to 2009, McNally served as executive director of the Connecticut Early Childhood Alliance, a coalition of organizations advocating for high-quality early childhood education.

 International Democracy and Governance Work

 After an unsuccessful campaign for the democratic nomination for US Congress CT-2, in 2005 McNally joined the USAID Mission in Iraq as Food Security Advisor for the Food for Peace Program.
 McNally later returned to Iraq as technical advisor and Deputy Chief of Party for the Local Governance Program (LGP3) (2009-2011) and later as technical advisor for the USAID-funded Government Strengthening Program (GSP) (2012-2013).

 Currently, McNally serves as Chief of Party for the USAID Strengthening Somali Governance (SSG) program.
-From 2013-15, he led a parliamentary strengthening program in Armenia (SANAP).
-From 2011-12, he served as Chief of Party for the USAID/Afghanistan local governance strengthening program for the nine provinces of ISAF-North (RAMP-UP).
-From 2006-07, McNally was Country Director and Chief of Party for the National Democratic Institute for International Affairs (NDI) democracy and governance programs for Albania.
+From 2013 to 2015, he led a parliamentary strengthening program in Armenia (SANAP).
+From 2011 to 2012, he served as Chief of Party for the USAID/Afghanistan local governance strengthening program for the nine provinces of ISAF-North (RAMP-UP).
+From 2006 to 2007, McNally was Country Director and Chief of Party for the National Democratic Institute for International Affairs (NDI) democracy and governance programs for Albania.
 The program worked with civil society groups, political parties, journalists, mayors and members of parliament, as well as supporting election monitoring.